omarathon/oauth1-hmac/README.md

 ### Example

 One may find an example application (which does not use a callback URL) in [Example.java](src/test/java/example/Example.java).

+To use a callback URL, use an instance of [OAuth1WithCallback](src/main/java/oauth1/OAuth1WithCallback.java) instead of [OAuth1NoCallback](src/main/java/oauth1/OAuth1NoCallback.java).

 This simple example:
 1. Obtains and displays a temporary token and redirect URL from the service provider.